 Examples of differences between the US and other parts of the world include the following:

 • The US requires calorie count per serving, no matter what size the package is.
-The European Union requires calorie count based on the product’s weight.
+The European Food Safety Authority (EFSA) requires a calorie count based on the product’s weight.

-• The US requires identification of eight common allergens if contained in the product.
-The UK requires identification of 14 common allergens.
+• The US requires the identification of eight common allergens if contained in the product.
+The UK requires the identification of 14 common allergens.

 • Bolivian food labeling requirements are especially detailed.
-In an effort to encourage healthy eating, processed foods must include warning labels, and products containing bioengineered ingredients must be marked as such.
+In an effort to encourage healthy eating, processed foods must include warning labels.
+Additionally, products containing bioengineered ingredients must be marked as such.

 • Any company sending food products to China must ensure all information is written in the Chinese language, and products must be tested for quality and label accuracy before they are permitted into the country.